perrin-isir/yomix/docs/source/tutorial.rst

 Selecting data
 --------------

-There are two different tools to select data on yomix, with many options:
+There are two different tools to select data on *Yomix*, with many options:

 - **Lasso tool**: Allows free-form selection of data points by drawing a shape around them.
 You can either use modifier keys for advanced selection:
     - *Ctrl + click*: Intersection with current selection